Crave-Trinity/Novamind-Frontend-Gemini/docs/docs_revised/11_PATIENT_ANALYTICS.md

 ## Multi-Dimensional Dashboards

+### Guiding Principles

+The design and implementation of our dashboard ecosystem adhere to these foundational principles:

+1. **Visual Clarity**: Complex information presented with elegant simplicity
+2. **Progressive Disclosure**: Information revealed in layers, from overview to detail
+3. **Personalization**: Dashboards tailored to individual patient journeys and preferences
+4. **Actionability**: Every visualization leads to clear next steps or insights
+5. **Privacy by Design**: Visual elements designed to protect sensitive information
+6. **Therapeutic Value**: Visualizations that contribute to the healing process
+7. **Clean Architecture**: Strict separation between data, domain logic, and presentation

 ### Patient-Facing Dashboards

 #### 1. Journey Timeline Dashboard

-The Journey Timeline provides patients with a visual narrative of their mental health progress.
+The Journey Timeline provides patients with a visual narrative of their mental health progress, celebrating milestones while contextualizing setbacks.

 ```python
 # Domain Layer - Entities